Keeping you safe is our top priority. What to expect when you visit LMH Health

-Home > Wellness Resources > Health Library > Cancer Support: Coping With Cancer Treatments
+Home > Be Healthy > Health Library > Cancer Support: Coping With Cancer Treatments

 "At first, I couldn't think of anything except how scared I was to have cancer.
 But as soon as I started asking questions about chemotherapy and learning how to take care of myself, I felt a little less afraid.
 The doctors and staff were great about answering all of my questions."—Earl, 66

 "When I started chemotherapy, I also enrolled in a yoga class.
 It was something I wanted to do just for me.
 It let me forget about cancer for a couple of hours a week.
 And it did wonders for my stress level."—Donna, 58

 "I talked to my friend's cousin who had breast cancer a few years ago.
 She told me about her surgery and radiation, how it felt, and what to expect.
 It helped me to talk to someone who had been through it all and survived."—Thuy, 60

 Deciding which information you want, knowing what to expect during treatment, and getting your support in place will help ease the stress of cancer treatment.